How to call COBOL from webMethods Integration Server

 Calling COBOL from webMethods Integration Server is easy with EntireX.
 Read how EntireX helps you as an IT professional to connect them with just a few clicks.

-Juergen Lind, Director, Product Management Adabas & Natural, Software AG and
+Authored by: Juergen Lind, Director, Product Management Adabas & Natural, Software AG and

 Bernhard Fricke, Sr. Software Specialist, EntireX Development, Software AG